derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/12/2025 16:22:38 : 3 Database Admins walked into a NoSQL bar.
+27/12/2025 16:22:21 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How come there is no obfuscated Perl contest?
-Because everyone would win.
+How do you know whether a person is a Vim user?
+Don't worry, they'll tell you.
 <!-- replace-with-joke ends -->